-3.2 The Vice President Research and Innovation
+3.2 The Vice President Research, Innovation and International

-The Vice President Research and Innovation is the senior academic officer of the University with overall responsibility for oversight of research programs.
-The Vice President Research and Innovation has the following responsibilities:
+The Vice President Research, Innovation and International is the senior academic officer of the University with overall responsibility for oversight of research programs.
+The Vice President Research, Innovation and International is the designated "Applicant Authority" for the University who will certify the name and authority of the "Signing Authority".
+The Vice President Research, Innovation and International has the following specific responsibilities: